The quantum smooth label cover problem is undecidable: Introduction

+The soundness proof of the expander graph construction hinges on a certain uniformity assumption for the question distribution of the initial $\SAT^*$ protocol.
+Hence, to complete the proof of $\RE$-hardness for $\SAT5^*$, we need to establish RE-hardness for such uniform $\SAT^*$ protocols.
+Unfortunately, this is not clear a priori via polynomial-time reductions.
+Nevertheless, we modify the halting problem so that the required uniformity condition is baked in.
+This modified halting problem is $\RE$-hard by an exponential-time reduction from the halting problem.
+Then, the $\RE$-hardness of uniform $\SAT^*$ follows by a polynomial-time reduction from the modified halting problem.

-To establish this result, we provide a modification of the $\SAT5^*$ protocol.
-The result is a $\SAT10^*$ protocol, in which the quantum assignments are what we call \emph{2-oracularizable}.
+Our second main result, establishing undecidability in the oracularized case, follows by a modification of the $\SAT5^*$ protocol described above.
+This modification results in a $\SAT10^*$ protocol, in which the quantum assignments are what we call \emph{2-oracularizable}.
 That is, pairs of observables corresponding to variables, say $x$ and $y$, will commute not only if they are in the same constraint, but also whenever another variable $z$ appears in separate constraints with each of $x$ and $y$, respectively.
-The 2-oracularizable assignments to the $\SAT10^*$ protocol ensure that in the construction of the smooth label cover game $\mc{G}_{\mathrm{SLC}(n)}$, the quantum strategies will be oracularizable.
+The 2-oracularizable property of the quantum assignments to the $\SAT10^*$ protocol ensures that in the construction of the smooth label cover game $\mc{G}_{\mathrm{SLC}(n)}$, the quantum strategies will be fully oracularizable.
 The construction is such that quantum assignments to the $\SAT5^*$ protocol will give assignments to the $\SAT10^*$ protocols.
-Lastly, the soundness of the construction follows by observing that the entire modification is an instance of a constraint \emph{subdivision} transformation, and therefore quantum soundness follows by a result of \cite{culfmastel24}.
+Lastly, the soundness of the construction follows by observing that the entire modification is an instance of a ``constraint subdivision'' transformation, and therefore quantum soundness follows by a result of \cite{culfmastel24}, using the weighted algebras formalism.